operon-io/camel-operon/README.md

 	- When "application/java", then parses the input as Operon-value from Java-object.
 	- When "application/octet-stream", then expects the input to be byte[], and parses the input as Operon-value: RawValue.

 * outputMimeType: decides how to interpret the output.
-Allowed values: application/json (default), application/java, application/octet-stream
+Allowed values: application/json (default), application/java, application/java-list, application/octet-stream
 	- CamelOperonHeaders.HEADER_OUTPUT_MIME_TYPE
 	- When "application/json", then serializes the result as Java String, representing the JSON.
 	- When "application/java", then keeps the result as Operon typed value, e.g. NumberType.
+	- When "application/java-list", then pulls out the Java Lists from the Operon typed values.
+This allows using the Camel's Split-EIP with Operon-expression.
+ArrayType gives List<Node>, ObjectType gives List<ObjectType>, and other types are plainly put into a List<OperonValue>.
 	- When "application/octet-stream", then expected result is RawValue, from which the byte-array is taken.

 * content_type: sets both the input and output mime-type, if they are not set.
-Allowed values: application/json, application/java, application/octet-stream.
+Allowed values: application/json, application/java, application/java-list (inputMimeType will be set as application/java), application/octet-stream.
 	- CamelOperonHeaders.HEADER_CONTENT_TYPE

 ### Component-examples